5G economic significance

 5G devices are coming on to the market at a steady rate, including recent flagship phones from Samsung and Apple.
 5G functionality is striking a chord with consumers, with 79 percent of respondents to a recent survey saying that 5G was a consideration of some importance when deciding whether or not to upgrade to an iPhone 12.

 5G smartphones grew their market share in the United States throughout 2020, climbing from 3.3 percent in January 2020, to 13.5 percent by August.
-By the end of 2021, 5G smartphones will account for 17 percent of all smartphones sold in North America.
+By the end of 2021, 5G smartphones were forecast account for 17 percent of all smartphones sold in North America.

 As demand grows, the average selling price has come down, making the phones a more affordable option.
 During the second quarter of 2019, the 5G smartphone average selling price came in at 1,075 U.S. dollars, a figure that fell to 730 U.S. dollars by July 2020.
 As 5G coverage expands and the potential market size becomes greater, it is likely that prices of 5G phones will continue to fall.